uaraven/streamq/readme.md

 If you don't have async functionality already configured in your project you can just add `net.ninjacat.streamq.AsyncConfig` as a configuration.
 It will create `AsyncTaskExecutor` bean and register it for Web MVC async support.

-Controller creates a queue `dataQueue` and passes it to `DataStreamService`.
+Controller creates a queue `dataQueue` with `StreamQ.queueWithMarker(T)` and passes it to `DataStreamService`.
 Call to service is made inside runnable passed to executor, so that it will run in separate thread.
-After that controller sets up Flux from BlockingQueueIterable, which will start reading data from the queue as it is pushed into queue from service.
+After that controller sets up Flux from the queue as iterable, which will start reading data from the queue as it is pushed into queue from service.

-`DataItem.empty()` creates a **singleton** marker object that will indicate that stream has been depleted.
+`DataItem.empty()` creates a marker object **instance** that will indicate that stream has been depleted.
+Object reference will be checked with `==` operator, not value with `.equals()` call.
+Because underlying `Queue<T>` can return `null` as indicator that it is empty, while stream may produce additional data, `null` cannot be used as marker.
-`BlockingQueueIterator` uses reference comparison to check for the stream end, not `.equals()` method!

 Corresponding service may look like below
 ```java